jaredly/hexo-renderer-handlebars/README.md

 [Handlebars](http://handlebarsjs.com) renderer plugin for [Hexo](http://zespia.tw/hexo)
 ====================================
-> With this plugin you can use the [handlebars](http://handlebarsjs.com/) to render theme.
-For Hexo 2.x
+> With this plugin you can use the [handlebars](http://handlebarsjs.com/) to render your theme.
+For Hexo 3.x

 ##Usage